<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2854636358152850&amp;ev=PageView&amp;noscript=1">

 HTML/5 Graphics GUI

-Finally, the HTML\5 aspects of the new GUI, when used properly will allow the GUI to be utilized on mobile devices.
+The HTML5 aspects of the new GUI, when used properly, allow the GUI to be utilized on mobile devices.

 Newer Security Model that brings the solution up to speed with the IT industry